cb1kenobi/dojo-toolkit-module/profiles/README.txt

 directory.
 You may delete the "release" directory in the dojo-release-0.9.0-src directory.

-From a web browser, go to the Dojo Toolit Module settings page, then update your build profile to select the build.
-The "xd" files are used for the CDN and will be automatically loaded when a CDN Dojo build is selected.
+When the build completes, go to the Dojo Module settings page and create a build profile.
+From the Dojo Build field, select your new build from the menu.